balabanas/hasker/README.md

  * `http://localhost:8000/`

 ### Fixtures
 The repo comes with pre-populated database content for demo purposes.
-Thanks to `chatGPT` for providing necessary mockups!
+Thanks to `chatGPT` for providing necessary mockups for questions and answers!
 This content in form of fixtures is automatically (re)installed to the database on every run of the `web` docker container.

+You may try to work under several pre-created demo users:
+* `testuser1` / `PWDtU234%%`
+* `testuser2` / `2PWDtU234%%`
+* `testuser3` / `3PWDtU234%%`

 ## Run tests locally
 Create hasker/settings/local.py with the contents: